Stability of 2D steady Euler flows related to least energy solutions of the Lane-Emden equation: Introduction

 In this paper, for the sake of simplicity, we always assume that $D$ is a simply-connected smooth bounded domain.
-The formulation of the stability problem of steady Euler flows in multi-connected domains is a little different, but there is no essential difficulty.
+The formulation of the stability problem of steady Euler flows in multi-connected domains is a little different, but has no essential difficulty.

-The solvability of the initial value problem for the vorticity equation \eqref{ve} has been studied by many authors in various settings, including Wolibner \cite{Wo} in H\"older space, Yudovich \cite{Y} in $L^\infty$, DiPerna and Majda \cite{DM} in $L^p, 1<p<+\infty$ and Delort \cite{De} in the space of non-negative Radon measures in $H^{-1}.$ In this paper, to make the statements concise, we confine ourselves to the $L^\infty$ setting in which the vorticity equation admits a unique weak solution with fine properties.
-Below we state one version of Yudovich's result, the detailed proof of which can be found in Burton's paper \cite{B5} or Marchioro and Pulvirenti's book \cite{MPu}.
+The solvability of the initial value problem for the vorticity equation \eqref{ve} has been studied by many authors in various settings, including Wolibner \cite{Wo} in H\"older space, Yudovich \cite{Y} in $L^\infty$, DiPerna-Majda \cite{DM} in $L^p, 1<p<+\infty$ and Delort \cite{De} in the space of non-negative Radon measures in $H^{-1}.$ In this paper, to make the statements concise, we confine ourselves to the $L^\infty$ setting in which the vorticity equation admits a unique weak solution with fine properties.
+Below we state one version of Yudovich's result, the detailed proof of which can be found in Burton \cite{B5} or Marchioro-Pulvirenti \cite{MPu}.

 \begin{Yudovich's Theorem} For any $\omega_0\in L^\infty(D)$, the vorticity equation \eqref{ve} admits a unique weak solution $\omega(t,x)\in L^\infty((0,+\infty)\times D)$ satisfying

 for all $\phi\in C_c^{\infty}(\mathbb R\times D)$.
 Moreover, this weak solution has the following three properties: \begin{itemize} \item[(i)] $\omega\in C( [0,+\infty); L^s(D))$ for all $s\in[1,+\infty)$; \item[(ii)] $\omega(\cdot,t)\in \mathcal{R}_{\omega_0}$ for all $t\in[0,+\infty)$, where